Every effort will be made to keep your personal information and discussion with us confidential.

-Who are eligible for our counselling service?
+Who are eligible for our counseling service?

 Any member of the SNU including students, academic staff (faculty), and administrative staff.
-You can seek a counselling session or report an incident to the Center, in case that any of victims and alleged wrongdoers is a member of the SNU.
+You can seek a counseling session or report an incident to the Center, in case that any of victims and alleged wrongdoers is a member of the SNU.

 In case of sexual harassment or sexual violence